 Many measures can be taken when protecting your business computer and network.
 Although there is not a single proven formula of how to adequately protect your business from threats and attacks, the best approach is to contact a professional.

 A managed I.T. services provider with security expertise knows the best practices to help you keep your business secured.
 Contact JMARK to develop a personalized security plan to protect your organization’s assets and data.
-With offices in Springfield, Missouri; Tulsa, Oklahoma; and Fayetteville, Arkansas; and clients throughout the nation, JMARK is widely recognized as one of the leading I.T. security providers in the nation.
+With offices in Springfield, Missouri and Tulsa, Oklahoma and clients throughout the nation, JMARK is widely recognized as one of the leading I.T. security providers in the nation.